aimms/documentation/webui/library.rst

 * ``WidgetActionSpecification`` - This set is the specification for adding `widget actions <widget-options.html#widget-actions>`_ .
 The string parameters used to configure the widget actions on certain widgets are indexed on this set.
 * ``PageActionSpecification`` - This set is the specification for adding `page actions <page-settings.html#page-actions>`_.
 The string parameters used to configure the primary action and secondary actions on certain pages are indexed on this set.

+Public WebUI Frontend State Support Declarations:

+(note: this section was introduced with AIMMS 4.72, as an experimental feature.)

+* ``AllOpenWebUITabs`` - This set contains one element for each WebUI tab currently open.
+The element has the form of a UUID.
+* ``LastActiveWebUITab`` - An element parameter in ``AllOpenWebUITabs``, which contains the UUID of the currently open WebUI tab in the browser (if any, it is empty otherwise).
+* ``CurrentPageId`` - This string parameter contains the currently loaded page ID for all open tabs.
+* ``CurrentSidePanelPageId`` - This string parameter contains the page ID for all open currently loaded side panels.

 .. _workflowspecification:

 Public Workflow Support Declarations: